Chapter 7 - IRB Committee Membership

-During initial review (at the time of meeting assignment, RRC review, vice chair review, or primary reviewer review) of a proposed research study, an IRB committee member or a HRPO staff member may determine that the current membership of the IRB does not include appropriate expertise to conduct an adequate study evaluation and may defer to another IRB committee or may invite individuals with competence in special areas to assist in the review.
+During initial review (at the time of meeting assignment, pre-review by RRC, vice chair review, or primary reviewer review) of a proposed research study, an IRB committee member or a HRP staff member may determine that the current membership of the IRB does not include appropriate expertise to conduct an adequate study evaluation and may defer to another IRB committee or may invite individuals with competence in special areas to assist in the review.

 - Consultants may be chosen from past IRB members or by contacting the department chair or division chief (or their designee) of the area from which the research is being submitted.

 - Consultants will be provided with a copy of the IRB protocol and consent document as well as any attachments (investigator brochures, multicenter protocols, etc.) prior to the IRB meeting.

 - Consultants are held to the same standards as regular members of the IRB Committee.

 - Consultants may attend the meeting to participate in the review and discussion of the research study; however, s/he may not vote or count towards quorum.

 - If the consultant is unable to attend the meeting, his/her written comments will be taken into consideration by the Committee during its review of the respective research protocol and will be documented in the IRB meeting minutes.

 - During the review of a proposed research study, an IRB committee member may obtain consultations by directly contacting colleagues for information related to a research study.
 Before obtaining advice from a consultant in this manner, the IRB committee member should ensure that the colleague does not have a conflict of interest with the research study (Conflict of Interest Policies are addressed in Chapter 20).